SManAT/IT-School-Admin/README.md

 ## Samba4/LDIF
-`getPolicies.sh` is a bash script, that loads from the subdir *private* (which is the `/var/lib/samba/private directory`) alle GPO entries from the database.
+`getPolicies.sh` is a bash script, that loads from the subdir *private* (which is the `/var/lib/samba/private directory`) all GPO entries from the database.
 The LDIF entries will then be saved in the file *Policies.ldif*.
 In case of a backup, you can use these Ldif File to update your LDAP Tree.
 After that, you can copy back your GPO's from your backup to `/var/lib/samba/sysvol/....`

 ## Samba4/DNS
 hier you have a script to inject static IP adresses into the LDAP Tree.
-First, modify the Administrator Password inside *staticIP.exp* (its an expect file!, apt install expect).
+- First, modify the Administrator Password inside *staticIP.exp* (its an expect file!, apt install expect).
-Second, modify *staticIP.cfg* with all your static IP's.
+- Second, modify *staticIP.cfg* with all your static IP's.
-Last, execute *./staticIP.exp*
+- Last, execute *./staticIP.exp*

 ## Samba4/Usermanagement